Temporal Smoothness Regularisers for Neural Link Predictors: Background

-Other methods like \citet{DBLP:conf/esws/SchlichtkrullKB18, hanwww, DBLP:conf/emnlp/WuCCH20} leverage message passing graph neural networks (MPNNs) to learn structure-based entity representations.
-For instance, \cite{DBLP:conf/emnlp/WuCCH20} learns entity representation at every timestamp and then aggregates representations across all timestamps using a gated recurrent unit or self-attention encoder.
-Similarly to other models, the final entity representations can subsequently be used with a static KGE model such as ComplEx.

-Finally, most of the proposed methods do not evolve the embedding of entities over time~\cite{DBLP:journals/ws/MaTD19, DBLP:conf/iclr/LacroixOU20, DBLP:conf/coling/XuNAYL20, DBLP:conf/aaai/SadeghianACW21, DBLP:conf/naacl/XuCNL21, DBLP:conf/aaai/MessnerAC22}.
-Instead, they learn the temporal behaviour by using a representation for time.
+The subject of temporal link prediction has been studied in a wide range of approaches~\cite{DBLP:journals/jmlr/KazemiGJKSFP20}.
+For a general overview of temporal link prediction models see the Appendix.
+In this work, we focus on methods that learn the temporal behaviour by using a representation for time.
 For instance, \citet{DBLP:conf/iclr/LacroixOU20} perform tensor decomposition based on the time representation, while \citet{DBLP:conf/aaai/SadeghianACW21} learns a $d$-dimensional rotation transformation parametrized by relation and time, such that after each fact's head entity representation is transformed using the rotation, it falls near its corresponding tail entity.

-In this work, we focus on the latter methods as they achieve state-of-the-art results on most of the benchmark datasets~\cite{DBLP:conf/aaai/SadeghianACW21, DBLP:conf/naacl/XuCNL21}.
-Specifically, we systematically analyse a wide array of temporal regularisers to understand their impact on both performance and learning temporal behaviour.
+These methods achieve state-of-the-art results on most of the benchmark datasets~\cite{DBLP:conf/aaai/SadeghianACW21, DBLP:conf/naacl/XuCNL21}.
+Hence, we systematically analyse a wide array of temporal regularisers to understand their impact on both performance and learning temporal behaviour.S